 Duffy is an active participant and an executive member of the Cape & Islands Regional Network to End Homelessness.
 The Regional Network serves the communities of Barnstable County, Martha’s Vineyard and Nantucket.
 Over 35 groups participate to create a network of homeless services providers, non-profit agencies, private businesses, housing developers, public housing authorities, representatives from local, county, and state government, faith-based communities, and formerly homeless persons.

 Cape and Vineyard Community Health Center Network

 This informal network of five federally qualified health centers serves over 40,000 residents of the Cape and Martha’s Vineyard.
-Advocating for the health of the underserved, the Network members seek to develop coordinated responses to reducing health disparities in our communities.
-In the past seven years the Network has developed several regional health initiatives including depression screening, diabetes care for minority patients, a Specialty Network for the Uninsured, medication assisted treatment services, and practice transformation support.
+Advocating for the health of the under-served, the Network members seek to develop coordinated responses to reducing health disparities in our communities.
+Over the past several years, the Network has developed several regional health initiatives including depression screening, diabetes care for minority patients, a Specialty Network for the Uninsured, medication assisted treatment services, and practice transformation support.

 Duffy leaders also serve on the Behavioral Health Provider Coalition of Cape Cod & Islands which hosts an annual summit, and the Barnstable County Regional Substance Abuse Council which leads treatment and prevention efforts.
 As a leader in providing mental health and substance abuse treatment services to low-income individuals, Duffy staff are frequently sought out for their expertise and as planning partners.

 Duffy Health Center has received recognition and funding support from diverse agencies including: